realchoubey/SubgraphDemo/README.md

 - Load subgraph from subgraph.yaml
 √ Load subgraph from subgraph.yaml
 - Compile subgraph
-  Compile data source: YourContract => build\YourContract\YourContract.wasm
+  Compile data source: MetaMultiSigWallet => build\MetaMultiSigWallet\MetaMultiSigWallet.wasm
 - Compile subgraph
 √ Compile subgraph
 - Write compiled subgraph to build\
   Copy schema file build\schema.graphql
 - Write compiled subgraph to build\
-  Write subgraph file build\YourContract\abis\YourContract.json
+  Write subgraph file build\MetaMultiSigWallet\abis\MetaMultiSigWallet.json
 - Write compiled subgraph to build\
   Write subgraph manifest build\subgraph.yaml
 - Write compiled subgraph to build\
 √ Write compiled subgraph to build\

 Build completed: build\subgraph.yaml

 ```

-## Step 6: Deploy your Subgraph🚀
+### Step 6: Deploy your Subgraph🚀

-Now the final step to deploy your subgraph to the Subgraph Studio is to run the command:
+Once you are ready, you can deploy your subgraph to Subgraph Studio.
+Doing this won't publish your subgraph to the decentralized network, it will only deploy it to your Studio account where you will be able to test it and update the metadata.

+Here is the CLI command that you need to use to deploy your subgraph.

 ```
 graph deploy --studio <SUBGRAPH_SLUG>